tethysplatform/tethys/docs/installation/production/docker/dockerfile.rst

 Project Setup
 =============

 Before you can start creating the :file:`Dockerfile` there is some setup that needs to be completed.
 This includes creating a folder to house all of the artifacts that you will use for the Docker build and acquiring the source code for the apps that will be installed in the Tethys Portal.
 It will also include setting up a Git repository.
-An important part of creating Docker projects is knowing how to properly version it version control software, so this tutorial will instruct you which files to commit.
+An important part of creating Docker projects is knowing how to properly version it with version control software, so this tutorial will instruct you which files to commit.
 Follow these instructions to set up the Docker project.

 1. Create New Directory
 -----------------------